joshua-smith98/CVAS/README.md

     git clone https://github.com/joshua-smith98/CVAS.git
     cd CVAS/CVAS.Main/
     dotnet publish --sc -p:PublishSingleFile=true
+***
-***Note:** while building on Linux with dotnet is possible, CVAS will open to a fatal error.
-Unfortunately this is because CVAS uses [NAudio](https://github.com/naudio/NAudio), which is Windows only.*
+***Note:** CVAS is currently a Windows-Only application.
+While building on Linux with dotnet is technically possible, CVAS will open to a fatal DllNotFoundException.
+This is because CVAS uses [NAudio](https://github.com/naudio/NAudio) for audio rendering and playback, which unfortunately is a Windows-Only library.*

 ## Usage
 TODO